Feature-Based Interpolation and Geodesics in the Latent Spaces of Generative Models: Quality measure of a curve in kernel space

 \end{definition}

+\begin{remark} Observe that if $\ri \in (0,1)$ is a constant function, then directly from definition logarithm of the quality measure of a curve is negatively proportional to its distance.
+Thus the question of finding curves with maximal quality measure, which is the main subject of the paper, is in this case is equivalent to finding curves with minimal distance, i.e. geodesics (in the manifold $M=\Phi(Z) \subset H$ with respect to the distance given by $\|\cdot\|_H$). \end{remark}

-We further prove that the realisticity index of a curve is equal to its length with respect to a certain Riemann structure on the latent space.
-We will utilise this result in the next section in order to connect the search of optimal interpolation to the search of geodesics.
-Directly from the definition we get the formula for the realisticity index in terms of the latent:
+\textbf{Connection with geodesics in the general case of arbitrary (non-constant) quality measure} We shall prove below that the quality measure of a curve is equal to its length with respect to a certain Riemann structure on the latent space. \begin{theorem} Let the Riemann structure in the latent space $Z$ be defined with a~local scalar product~$\il{,}_z$ at a~point $z$ using the following formula: \begin{linenomath*}